tinko26/ao/docs/environment/int.md

 # Signed Integers

-The `ao_int.h` module defines the `ao_int_t` type, which represents the fastest signed integer type available on the target platform.
+The `ao_int.h` module defines the fastest signed integer type available on the target platform.
+This module is considered abstract and should be overridden by a port package.

+## Type

+The `ao_int_t` type represents the fastest signed integer type of the target platform.
+It is an alias for one of the fixed-width signed integer types defined by the standard library.

 ## Constants